python-microscopy/python-microscopy/docs/PYMEVis.rst

 **PYMEVisualise (VisGUI)** - Visualising Localization Data Sets
 ***************************************************************

-PYMEVisualize is am tool for the interactive exploration and analysis of three-dimensional (3D), multicolor, single-molecule localization data.
+PYMEVisualize is a tool for the interactive exploration and analysis of three-dimensional (3D), multicolor, single-molecule localization data.
 It includes broad range of the most commonly used postprocessing, density mapping and direct quantification tools.